vicky04edx/4143-Java-Python/Assignments/A05/README.md

         - guest@fakeemail.com (1,LOGIN_FAILURE)
         Errors detected: 6
         Unique IP's: 10

+To run `main.py` make sure that:
+- `log.txt`is in the same directory as the `main.py` file.
+- Then run `python main.py` in the terminal

 ### Testing
 The file called `test.py` has a set of automated unit tests that validate the behavior of the `parse_logs` function that can be found in `main.py`.
 The tests were written using Python's unittest framework.
 The main goal of the test file is to ensure that the function processes correctly the log files and return a dictionary containing: